RTD. CJ MAJID COCKER’S MEMOIRS

 Mr Ameer Janmohamed.

 My heart goes out to you and your family during this difficult loss.
-We must respect the dead and continue to live.
-We all have a journey and leaving a life behind is an honour.
+Respect to the people that are no longer with us but they continue to live amongst.
+We all have a journey and leaving memories is an honour to his loved ones..

 Death leaves a heartache no one can heal, love leaves a memory no one can steal.
-The greatest compliment to someone who has passed is to live your life and keep their memory alive.
+The greatest compliment to someone who has passed on is to breath and live your life and keep their memory alive.

 I went to school with Mr Janmohamed junior and was a good friend and a classmate, sadly we never met after 1967.